MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 -   Extensions to Common Data Model to include a data model that supports customer experiences, including entity definitions and relationships.
 -	Sample model-driven apps to show some possibilities of how Dynamics 365 and the automotive data model can be used, including customer experience management, customer 360, connected field service, and DMS.
--	Sample canvas apps for the Fleet Manager to quickly and pro-actively schedule service appointments with service centers to show how anyone can quickly develop new apps with the Power Platform using the automotive accelerator.
+-	Sample canvas apps for the Fleet Manager to quickly and pro-actively schedule service appointments with service centers to show how anyone can quickly develop new apps with Microsoft Power Platform using the automotive accelerator.
 -	Sample Power BI dashboards that provide analytics around vehicle inventory, services, lead disposition, branding, and business operation.
 -	Sample "Model.json" file to implement the automotive data model as Common Data Model folders in Azure Data Lake Storage for analytics, AI, and Machine Learning.
 -	Individual solutions for Sales, After Sales, Marketing, and a package that you can deploy and install, including sample data.
-The Automotive Common Data Model extension can also be installed using a Power Platform SKU.
+The Automotive Common Data Model extension can also be installed using a Microsoft Power Platform SKU.
 -	Test drive experience through AppSource with walkthroughs, reference guides, entity-relationship diagrams, and metadata documentation on the data model.

 ## What’s new